TheXik/Ad-on-Wheels/DOCS/app_overview.md

 ### Car Owner Experience
 - **Mileage Tracking**: Clear visual representation of kilometers required to achieve payout.
-- **QR Scanning**: Seamless integration to confirm rides and track activity.
+- **QR Scanning**: Seamless integration to confirm rides and track activity for companies and users.
 - **Earnings Management**: Transparent display of earnings, with easy access to detailed payment history.

 ### Company Experience